 Depreciation is the decrease in the value of capital goods and assets over time due to wear and tear, obsolescence, and other factors.
 Since capital goods are used in the production of goods and services, their decline in value needs to be accounted for to accurately measure the value of goods and services produced.
+Depreciation is also known as the consumption of fixed capital (CFC).

 For example, if a machine in a factory costs Rs.
-1,000,000 and has a useful life of 10 years, then its annual depreciation would be Rs.
-100,000 (Rs.
-1,000,000 divided by 10 years).
+10,00,000 and has a useful life of 10 years, then its annual depreciation would be Rs.
+1,00,000 (Rs.
+10,00,000 divided by 10 years).
 This depreciation expense needs to be accounted for in the company's financial statements to reflect the true cost of producing the goods and services.
-If the depreciation is not accounted for, the value of the company's assets will be overstated, and the company's profitability will be understated.
+If the depreciation is not accounted for, the value of the company's assets will be overstated, and the company's profitability will be overstated.